Lakehouse

 GET /api/v1/workspaces/{workspace_id}/query/tables

 List tables scoped to your workspace.
-Uses the workspace's Nessie branch for catalog isolation.
+Uses the workspace's own catalog for isolation.

 GET /api/v1/workspaces/{workspace_id}/query/tables/{schema.table}/metadata